Cabot Public Schools: Demographics

 There are 10,292 students that attend the Cabot School District.
 86% of the student population is white.
 Six percent of the students are Hispanic and three percent are black.
 Two percent of students are Asian.
 One percent of the students attending this school are English learners.
 20% of students are from low income families.
 The male student population accounts for 52% of students and 48% of students are female.
 13% of students in this school district receive special education.

 Teachers and Staff

 All teachers working full time in this district are certified.
 The average student to teacher ratio is 16:1.
 The average salary for teachers in this district is $61,816.
 Along with teachers this district also employs nurses, psychologists, social workers, law enforcement officers, and security guards.

 Statistics

 The average class size in the school district is 18 students.
 The graduation rate in this district is 91%.
 In 2019 the state awarded Cabot Public Schools $6,899 per student.

 Technology

 Throughout the Cabot School District there are 1,507 computers.
-They also have 1,300 iPad's and 16,850 Chrome books for students to use across the school district.
+They also have 1,300 iPads and 16,850 Chromebooks for students to use across the school district.